 Various people in the surrounding area began to report strikingly similar encounters.
 The creature seemed to be making its rounds all over town.
 Although witness accounts varied, everyone seemed to agree that the being with blazing red eyes possessed wings that stretched out like blankets in the sky.

-Some of the witnesses were sure that what they had seen had been a winged man while others identified it as a bird larger than any they had ever seen before.
-Still others described it as something in between human and animal.
+Some of the witnesses were sure that what they had seen had been a winged man, while others identified it as a bird larger than any they had ever seen before.
+Still, others described it as something in-between a human and an animal.